 To say, ” I need… many things,” use the phrase, “Mi servono… tante cose.”

-Mi servono is particularly useful if you need to make a list of several things you need in order to complete a job.
+Mi servono is particularly useful if you need to make a list of several things you need in order to complete a job, as noted above.
 For instance, to cook pasta:

 |Mi servono una pentola grande, dell’aqua, e un po’ di sale.|

 |I need a big pot, some water, and a little bit of salt.|

 Voglia is a noun that translates as “desire,” “longing,” or “craving.”
 In some situations, voglia can communicate a need in a more forceful or urgent way than the expressions “ho bisogno di,” or “mi serve.”
 Voglia can be used alone in several common interjections and is also is often linked to the verb/preposition combination avere + di to make the phrase “avere voglia di.”

 Listed below are some of the many Italian expressions that use voglia.
 Notice the different shades of meaning this Italian word can have in each expression.

 |A voglia!||You bet!
 For sure!|

 |Hai voglia!||Sure!
 Of course!
 You can do as you like! (interjection)|